rptb1/dnd-srd-sphinx/source/diseases.rst

 nickname: "the shrieks."

 Symptoms manifest 1d4 hours after infection and include fever and disorientation.
-The infected creature gains one level of exhaustion that can't be removed until the disease is cured.
+The infected creature gains one level of :ref:`exhaustion <exhaustion>` that can't be removed until the disease is cured.

 Any event that causes the infected creature great stress — including